 Have you ever been bitten by a mosquito?
 Most people have and they’ll tell you, it’s annoying.
 The constant scratching and reddish-pink bumps aren’t flattering on anyone.
 And have you ever experienced a bite on the foot?
 There truly is nothing more irritating than a mosquito bite on your toe.

-But, Mother Nature has her purpose for all animals on Earth.
-With all the scientific findings on the Zika virus, the purpose of mosquitoes has been a debated topic.
+But, Mother Nature has her purpose for all animals on Earth, and mosquitoes are no exception.
 Mosquitoes serve as prey for many insects, spiders, lizards and salamanders.
 So, if we were to rid the world of mosquitoes, we could lose some of the creatures we love so dearly.

 Mosquitoes can be found on every continent besides Antarctica, so they affect people’s lives daily.
 We’ve compiled some of the most interesting facts about mosquitoes to expand your knowledge on them.